zcarciu/vagrant_setups/setup_development_ansible/README.md

-## An anisble playbook to set up my development enviroment exactly how I want it.
+## An anisble playbook to set up my development enviroment.

 ### TODO:
  * Make it compatible with Debian and OSX using variables